Defense Evasion, Red Teaming

 Step 4: Copy this new block of memory (malware) to the suspended process memory

-Here, section by section, our new block of memory (pSectionDestination) is being copied to the process memory’s (pSourceImage) virtual address
+Then, section by section, we copy our new block of memory (pSectionDestination) to the virtual address of the process memory (pSourceImage).

 for (DWORD x = 0; x < pSourceImage->NumberOfSections; x++)